metacraft-labs/DendrETH/docs/NIX.md

 - Compilers and development libraries for the full set of supported blockchains.
 - Blockchain simulation environments.
 - Testing frameworks.
-- Various project automation tools and utilities such as docker compose, tmux, etc.
+- Various project automation tools and utilities such as Docker Compose, tmux, etc.

 If the members of the development team were required to install all these components manually, setting up the project on a new machine would have